 Your Company has formulated a policy for the prevention of sexual harassment within theCompany.
 It seeks to prevent and deter acts of sexual harassment and communicateprocedures for their resolution and settlement.
 Internal Complaints Committees have beenconstituted in accordance with the requirements of the law.
-There were no cases/complaints reported in this regard during 2017-18.
-A copy of the Policy against sexualharassment has been disseminated amongst all employees and is posted on the Companywebsite which can be accessed from www.akzonobel.co.in.
+There were two complaintsreported during 2019-20 which were investigated and resolved to the satisfaction of thecomplainants as per the guidelines.
+A copy of the Policy against sexual harassment hasbeen disseminated amongst all employees and is posted on the Company website which can beaccessed from www.akzonobel.co.in.

 Related Party Transactions (RPTs)

-Your Company enters into various transactions with related parties as defined underSection 2(76) of the Companies Act 2013.
-All the RPTs are undertaken in compliance withthe provisions set out in Companies Act 2013 and the Listing Regulations.
-Your Companyhas a robust process for RPTs and the transactions with related parties are referred tothe audit committee for itsapproval at the scheduled quarterly meetings or as may becalled upon from time to timealong with all relevant information.
+Your Company enters into various transactions with related parties as defined undersection 2(76) of the Act.
+All the RPTs are undertaken in compliance with the provisionsset out in the Act and the Listing Regulations.
+Your Company has a robust process for RPTsand the transactions with related parties are referred to the audit committee for itsapproval at the scheduled quarterly meetings or as may be called upon from time to timealong with all relevant information.

 Your Company's Policy on materiality of RPTs and dealing with RPTs may be accessed onthe Company's website at www.akzonobel.co.in.

-Your Directors draw attention of the members to Note 34 to the financial statementswhich contains the requisite disclosures.
+Your Directors draw attention of the members to Note 33 to the financial statementswhich contains the requisite disclosures in respect of RPTs.